I’m Jordan St. John and I’m one of Canada’s leading beer writers.

-I started writing about beer in order to get into brewing school at Niagara College.
-When I applied to brewing school the first time, there were something like 200 applicants for 24 positions.
-I sort of figured that with that many people applying to get into brewing school, it would be a good idea to have some credentials to show on the application.
+I started writing about beer in 2010 order to get into brewing school at Niagara College.
+When I applied to brewing school, there were something like 500 applicants for 24 positions.
+I figured that with that many people applying to get into brewing school, it would be a good idea to be able to show them that I knew what I was talking about.
+Thus was St. John’s Wort born.
+It is a very bad brewing pun that it is far too late to change.

-As it turns out, if you start writing about beer in order to get into brewing school, it’s moderately disappointing when they decide that you don’t need a portfolio for that year.
-On the bright side, by the time I was accepted to brewing school in 2011, I had been writing about beer for 6 months and had landed a full time job as the national beer columnist for QMI.
-As far as I know, I’m Canada’s only national beer columnist, which is neato peachy keen.
+By the time I was accepted to brewing school in 2011, I had been writing about beer for 6 months and had landed a job as the National Beer Columnist for QMI/Sun Media.
+As far as I know, I was Canada’s first (and likely only ever) nationally syndicated beer columnist.

 In addition to the blog and the weekly column and the brewing school experience, I have somehow managed to parlay this gig into becoming the co-author of a book on home brewing (How to Make Your Own Brewskis: The Go-To Guide for Craft Brew Enthusiasts) and the leading expert on the history of brewing in Ontario and Toronto through the books Ontario Beer and Lost Breweries of Toronto.
 I have also co-authored two editions of the Ontario Craft Beer Guide which catalogues and explains the rapidly growing brewing scene here in Ontario.

 I am sometimes a collaborative brewer in Toronto, and have served as returning officer for the Canadian Brewing Awards.
 I am a Certified Cicerone and a Certified BJCP.
 I once helped design a beer with Margaret Atwood.
 I commissioned polling that helped convince the government of Ontario that grocery store beer sales were going to be popular with the public.
 I have even been on Storage Wars Canada as an “expert.”